kiwi0fruit/pyppdf/README.rst

      left='1in'},}}

      They affect the following pyppeteer methods (only the last name should be used):  pyppeteer.launch, page.goto, page.emulateMedia, page.waitFor,
-     page.pdf.
+     page.pdf, page.waitForNavigation.
 See:

      https://miyakogi.github.io/pyppeteer/reference.html#pyppeteer.page.Page.pd
      f

    Options:
      -a, --args TEXT  Python code str that would be evaluated to the dictionary that is a pyppeteer functions options.
 Has predefined defaults.
      -u, --upd TEXT   Same as --args dict but --upd dict is recursively merged into --args.
      -o, --out TEXT   Output file path.
 If not set then pyppdf writes base64 encoded pdf to stdout.
+     -d, --dir TEXT   Directory for '--goto temp' mode.
+Has priority over dir of the --out

      -g, --goto [url|setContent|temp|data-text-html]
                       Choose page.goto behaviour.
-By default
-                                     pyppdf tries modes in the listed order. pyppdf uses default order if user set mode cannot be applied.
-                                     'url' works only if site
-                                     arg was provided or {goto={url=<...>}} was
-                                     set in merged args.
-                                     'setContent' (without
-                                     page.goto), 'temp' (temp file) and 'data-
+By default pyppdf tries 'url' modethen 'setContent' mode. 'url' works only if url (PAGE) arg wasprovided or {goto={url=<...>}} was set in the merged args.'setContent' (works without page.goto), 'temp' (temp
-                                     text-html' work only with
+                      file) and'data-text-html' work only with stdin input.
-                                     stdin input.
-                                     'setContent' and 'data-text-html' presumably
-                                     do not support some remote
+                      'setContent' and'data-text-html' presumably do not support
-                                     content.
-I have
-                                     bugs with the last one though:
+                      some remotecontent.
+I have bugs with the last one when:page.goto(f'data:text/html,{html}')
-                                     page.goto(f'data:text/html,{html}')
      --help           Show this message and exit.

 See `Pyppeteer
 methods <https://miyakogi.github.io/pyppeteer/reference.html#pyppeteer.page.Page.pdf>`__.